erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 The good quality generators in the `rand` module perform well in such tests, and pass even their most thorough.

-When testing the `lcg35` and `mcg35` generators in [TestU01]
-it quickly becomes obvious that a good spectral score is not the whole picture.
-They do not perform well at all.
-Partly because of their short period and small size.
-[TestU01] measures 32-bit random numbers and trying to get good test results with just a 35-bit generator is kind of futile.

-There is a known property of the family of generators that `lcg35` belongs to.
-The lowest bit alternates.
-The next to lowest has a period of 4, and so on.
-This is detected immediately in PRNG test programs.
+The `mcg59` generator pass [PractRand] with its low 16 bits without any scrambling.
+To pass [PractRand] and [TestU01] with more bits the scrambling functions are needed.

-`erlang:phash2(N, Range)` over an incrementing sequence also does not do well in [TestU01], which shows that a hash function has got different design criterias than PRNG:s.
+`erlang:phash2(N, Range)` over an incrementing sequence does not do well in [TestU01], which shows that a hash function has got different design criterias than PRNG:s.